 DEPARTMENT: Computer Science, Physics and Engineering Department

-- Teach lower and upper-level Physics courses that align with professional expertise and the needs of the department.
+- Teach lower and upper-level environmental engineering courses, as well as general engineering courses, that align with professional expertise and the needs of the department;

-- Advise students and provide individual help to students during weekly office hours.
+- Advise students and providing individual help to students during weekly office hours;

 - Establish an active undergraduate research program;